tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 Meteor 1.3 comes with support for NPM packages - which means that we can just add Angular 2 from NPM.

-Note that Meteor 1.3 still supports it's own packages system - Atmosphere - and it is still required because there are some Meteor features (such as custom files compiler and packages isolation) that are available only when using Atmopshere package.
+Note that Meteor 1.3 still supports it's own packages system - Atmosphere - and it is still required because there are some Meteor features (such as custom files compiler and packages isolation) that are available only when using Atmosphere package.

-Angular2-Meteor is splitted to two packages: an Atmosphere package that contains compilers (HTML compiler and TypeScript compiler) and NPM package which contains Angular2-Meteor data solution and the actual connection to Meteor's data solution.
+Angular2-Meteor is split into two packages: an Atmosphere package that contains compilers (HTML compiler and TypeScript compiler) and NPM package which contains Angular2-Meteor data solution and the actual connection to Meteor's data solution.

 Angular2-Meteor also provied a package named `barbatus:angular2-runtime` which add the core dependencies of Angular 2 by default - it's optional and you can add the dependencies by yourself - but we recommend to add it as well.